TL;DR

 Avoid these beginner mistakes

-- Starting with the full The World as Will and Representation and expecting to “push through” without a map
+- Starting with The World as Will and Representation and trying to “push through” without a map

-- Treating pessimism as a personality test instead of an argument about desire and satisfaction
+- Treating pessimism as a personality label instead of an argument about desire and satisfaction

 - Confusing Will with willpower or conscious choice